Velocidex/velociraptor-docs/content/docs/vql/events/_index.md

 Consider now a VQL plugin that takes a long time to complete, perhaps even days.
 As soon as a result is available, a row will be emitted and will be relayed to the server.
-Now what if the plugin emits a row based on an event occuring?
+Now what if the plugin emits a row based on an event occurring?

 When the event occurs, the plugin will asynchronously emit a row describing the event, and go back to monitoring for the event